christophpickl/urclubs/doc/ROADMAP.md

 ## Big Ideas

+* think about how to "smart filter"
+    * predefined queries a la SQL, stored by name
+    * like itunes smart playlists (see omov)
+    * explicitly hit "search" button VS implicit live filtering
+    * remember last filter after app restart (store in prefs; if version mismatch, simply clear, no migration!)
 * Recommend activities
     * Use DB and sync partners/workouts (on startup)
     * Store some metadata (preferred partner)
+    * Categories themselves can be rated
-    * Simple suggestion of workout based on metadata
+    * Simple suggestion (pseudo-swipe) of workouts based on metadata
 * Per-category dynamic fields:
     * description where location is; zb near subway station
     * EMS: opening hours, phone number